 6. Cochinita Pibil

 Cochinita Pibil is a traditional Yucatec-Maya slow roasted pork dish.
 Belizeans who do not speak Spanish call this dish Pibil Pork.
-Preparation consists of marinating the meat in an acidic sour orange juice flavoured with annato seed paste (a local spice known as recado), garlic, allspice and onion.
+Preparation consists of marinating the meat in an acidic sour orange juice flavored with annato seed paste (a local spice known as recado), garlic, allspice and onion.

-The meat is then wrapped in plantain leaf, placed inside a large roasting pan which then goes underground or inside a clay oven with firewood and slow cooked and smoked for hours until the meat is succulent and tender.
+The meat is then wrapped in plantain leaf, placed inside a large roasting pan that then goes underground or inside a clay oven with firewood and slow cooked and smoked for hours until the meat is succulent and tender.

-The cochinita pibil dish served with hot hand-made corn tortillas, avocado and fresh Habanero Pepper sauce.
+The cochinita pibil dish is served with hot hand-made corn tortillas, avocado and fresh Habanero Pepper sauce.
 The meat with tomato, onion and peppers is also used to make Pibil tacos.

 Tamales are squares of cornmeal stuffed with chicken, pork or beans, along with green peas, onion and chunks of tomato, wrapped in smoked plantain leaves,and held together with the string stripped off plantain leave.